 (You have options)

+The first and most important step towards text messaging with patients is consent.
 Consent can be expressed over the phone, by checking a box on a form filled out during the office visit, or online through a digital checkbox.
 If you plan on sending patients promotional messaging, you must include that information in your opt-in description.

 As for specific ideas, I would say get it while having your typical interactions with your patients.
 In other words, incorporate it into your current processes:

 1. In your lobby/check-in & out area: When they first arrive for an appointment check-in, ask them if they’d be interested in the texts and give them a form.
 You can also do this when they check out.
 If you’re talking to a patient who is scheduling an appointment anyway, it’s the perfect time to ask.